-Students may also choose to major in English with an emphasis in either Creative Writing or Professional Writing.
-With these emphases, students will take 24 credits of core English courses, plus 6 credits of specialty literature courses, in addition to 18 credits of either creative or professional writing classes.
+Students may also choose to major in English with an emphasis in Writing.
+With this emphasis, students will take 24 credits of core English courses, plus 6 credits of specialty literature courses, in addition to 18 credits of either creative or professional writing classes.